doraadong/UNIFAN/README.md

 Github rendering disables some functionalities of Jupyter notebooks.
 We recommend using [nbviewer](https://nbviewer.jupyter.org/) to view the following tutorials.

 ## Run UNIFAN on example data
-In [tutorial](tutorails/UNIFAN_example.ipynb), we illustrate how to run UNIFAN step-by-step on the example data: Limb_Muscle from the Tabula Muris.
+In [tutorial](tutorails/UNIFAN_example.ipynb), we illustrate how to run UNIFAN step-by-step on the example data: Limb_Muscle from Tabula Muris.

 ### Download and Preprocess the Input Data
 You may download the gene sets in [gene_sets](gene_sets).
 As default, we use the GO terms for biological processes (c5.go.bp.v7.4.symbols.gmt), canonical pathways (c2.cp.v7.4.symbols.gmt) and the TF-DNA interacitons data (Mouse_TF_targets.txt).